Matthewow/demos-hkusmlab/README.md

 Welcome to the HKU Smart Mobility Lab Demos site.
 The project is supervised by Dr. Ke Jingtao from Dept. Civil Engineer, The University of Hong Kong.

+The project showcases a curated selection of demos derived from our research.

 ### Get started

 After clone the repo, run the commands below,